-There is an increase in the level of estimation uncertainty and judgement in determining the total estimated construction contract costs for ongoing contracts as at the reporting date arising from the disruption to the supply chain for construction materials, supply of foreign construction workers and volatile economic conditions brought on by the COVID-19 pandemic.
-Management has made necessary revisions to budgeted project costs as provided by project quantity surveyors due to the impact of COVID-19.
+There is an increase in the level of estimation uncertainty and judgement in determining the total estimated construction contract costs for ongoing contracts as at the reporting date arising from the disruption to the supply chain for construction materials, supply of foreign construction workers and volatile economic conditions brought on by the climate changes.
+Management has made necessary revisions to budgeted project costs as provided by project quantity surveyors to take into consideration the resultant impact.

-If the estimated total contract sum decrease by 10% from management's estimates, the Group's profit for the year will decrease by approximately \$\$755,000 (2021: \$582,000).
-If the remaining estimated contract costs increase by 10% from management's estimates, the Group's profit for the year will decrease by approximately S\$648,000 (2021: \$446,000).
+If the estimated total contract sum decrease by 10% from management's estimates, the Group's profit for the year will decrease by approximately S\$755,000 (2022: \$582,000).
+If the remaining estimated contract costs increase by 10% from management's estimates, the Group's profit for the year will decrease by approximately S\$648,000 (2022: \$446,000).